LAST UPDATED 1.15.2023

 Tournament Finals are a continuation of the Semifinals bracket.
 Losses from the Semifinals bracket carry over.
 No one advances from the Tournament Finals bracket as this bracket determines the Tournament Champion.

 Our tournament winners will be awarded custom medals and/or trophies.
 All Top 8 competitors will receive finalist medals.
-Top 4 competitors of approved Community Tournaments will also receive finalist medals.
+Top 4 competitors of approved All In Together: Community Tournaments will also receive finalist medals.
+Additional sponsored prizing may be awarded and will be noted in an individual games rules if it is.

 100% of Game Entry Fees go into their respective Prize Pools.